-Sports Physicals
+• Sports Physicals

-Any student participating in a sport, including athletic teams or squads, must have a sports physical on file at the school within 365 days prior to the first day of practice.
+Any student participating in a sport, including athletic teams or squads, must have a sports physical and any additional required paperwork on file at the school within 365 days prior to the first day of practice.
 Sports physicals differ from regular physicals because sports physicals include a cardiac component.